With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreJohnson County Mental Health Center is a mental health clinic in Mission, KS, located at 6000 Lamar Avenue, Suite 130, 66202 zip code area.
 Johnson County Mental Health Center provides outpatient treatment.
-Johnson County Mental Health Center offers activity therapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Additional services offered at Johnson County Mental Health Center include illness management and recovery, supported employment and psychosocial rehabilitation services.
+Johnson County Mental Health Center offers activity therapy, individual psychotherapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
+Additional services offered at Johnson County Mental Health Center include court-ordered outpatient treatment, supported housing and housing services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.